Home » Beauty Products

 The Body Shop camomile cleansing butter with Face halo

-I use The Body Shop camomile cleansing butter with a soft bamboo washcloth
+I use The Body Shop camomile cleansing butter with a soft washcloth.

 Hi, I’m Rachael — a blogger, digital product creator, and optimisation enthusiast.
 I write about beauty, tech tips, and simple ways to make life easier, sharing honest reviews and practical advice.
 When I’m not writing, you’ll find me running, reading thrillers, or experimenting with new skincare.